Backstage Plugin Guide | PagerDuty

 Configure API Authorization

-The PagerDuty plugin requires access to PagerDuty APIs, so you’ll need to configure your PagerDuty plugin for Backstage with the necessary credentials to reach them.
-This step requires using an access token, for OAuth, or an API token.
+The PagerDuty plugin requires access to PagerDuty APIs.
+Configure your PagerDuty plugin for Backstage with the necessary credentials to reach them.
+This step requires using an OAuth access token or an API token.

 📘